-Туре Parameter Description Security Mode Security mode of a cluster.
+Туре Parameter Description Security Group Security group to which a cluster belongs.
+To change the security group of a cluster, click Change Security Group on the right.
+NOTICE Before changing the security group, ensure that the port 9200 required for service access has been enabled.
+Incorrect security group configuration may cause service access failures.
+Exercise caution when performing this operation.
+Security Mode Security mode of a cluster.
 Enabled: The current cluster is a security cluster.
-Disabled: The current cluster is a Reset Password non-security cluster.
-This parameter is displayed only for security clusters.
+Disabled: The current cluster is a non-security cluster.
+For details about how to change the security mode of a cluster, see Changing the Security Mode .
+Reset Password This parameter is displayed only for security clusters.
 Click Reset to change the password of the administrator account admin of the security cluster.
-NOTE Requirements for administrator passwords: • The password can contain 8 to 32 characters. • The password must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
-The following special characters are supported: ~!@#\$%^&()=+\ [{}];;,<.>/? • Do not use the administrator name, or the administrator name spelled backwards. • You are advised to change the password periodically.
+NOTE Requirements for administrator passwords: • The password can contain 8 to 32 characters.
+The password must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
+The following special characters are supported: ~!@#\$%^&()=+\ [{}];;,<.>/?
+Do not use the administrator name, or the administrator name spelled backwards.
+You are advised to change the password periodically.
 Enterprise Project Enterprise project to which a cluster belongs.
 You can click the project name to view the basic information about the enterprise project.

-Access Control Whether to set access control for a cluster.
-This parameter is displayed only for clusters with public network access enabled. • Enabled: Only IP addresses in the whitelist can access the cluster through the public network. • Disabled: Any IP address can access the cluster through the public network.
+Туре Parameter Description Access Control Whether to set access control for a cluster.
+This parameter is displayed only for clusters with public network access enabled.
+Enabled: Only IP addresses in the whitelist can access the cluster through the public network.
+Disabled: Any IP address can access the cluster through the public network.
 Click Set to configure the access control and the whitelist.

-Туре Parameter Description Bandwidth The bandwidth for public network access.
+Bandwidth The bandwidth for public network access.
 This parameter is displayed only for clusters with public network access enabled.
 Click Edit to change the bandwidth size.
-HTTPS Access Whether to enable the HTTPS access protocol for a cluster.
-Disabled: The HTTP protocol is used for cluster access.
-Enabled: The HTTPS protocol is used for cluster access.
+HTTPS Access Whether to enable the HTTPS access protocol for a cluster. • Disabled : The HTTP protocol is used for cluster access. • Enabled: The HTTPS protocol is used for cluster access.
 Only security clusters can enable this function.
 If HTTPS Access is enabled, you can click Download Certificate to obtain the CER security certificate for accessing the security cluster.
+NOTE For details about how to change the access mode of a cluster in security mode, see Switching the Protocol of Security Clusters.
 Private Network Address Private IP address and port number of a cluster, which can be used to access the cluster.
-If the cluster has only one node, the IP address and port number of only one node are displayed, for example, 10.62.179.32:9200.
-If the cluster has multiple nodes, the IP addresses and port numbers of all nodes are displayed, for example, 10.62.179.32:9200,10.62.179.33:920 0.
-Node Node Specifications Specifications of nodes in a cluster Node Storage Type Storage capacity and storage type of nodes in a cluster Nodes Number of nodes in a cluster
+If the cluster has only one node, the IP address and port number of only one node are displayed, for example, 10.62.179.32:9200 .
+If the cluster has multiple nodes, the IP addresses and port numbers of all nodes are displayed, for example, 10.62.179.32:9200,10.62.179.33:920 0 .

+Туре Parameter Description Node Node Specifications Specifications of nodes in a cluster Node Storage Type Storage capacity and storage type of nodes in a cluster Nodes Number of nodes in a cluster

-5 Scaling In/Out a Cluster
+3 Scaling In/Out a Cluster

-5.1 Overview
+3.1 Overview